 Number of CCO’s and CCCXO’s by region

-Here is a graphic to show the current Geographical breakdown of CCO’s and CCXO’s by region.
+Here is a graphic to show the current Geographical breakdown of Chief Customer Officers (CCO’s) and Chief Customer Experience Officers (CCXO’s) by region.

 When looking at the numbers at a country level it appears that a single country is propping up the number of CC(X)O’s in some regions e.g. Singapore and India having high numbers and other countries in their region have low numbers.

-I think it is fair to say that some of the most exciting CX transformations globally are taking place or are about to within APAC and I am very excited to continue to help Existing, New and Future CC(X)O’s find the right opportunities, solutions and strategies to ensure the success of the role through our series of forums (Editor: for upcoming Events in APAC visit our Events Calendar).
+I think it is fair to say that some of the most exciting CX transformations globally are taking place or are about to within APAC and I am very excited to continue to help Existing, New and Future CC(X)O’s find the right opportunities, solutions and strategies to ensure the success of the role through our series of forums.